formsandflows/PACo/README.md

 Please also look at the [Power Platform Creator Kit](https://learn.microsoft.com/power-platform/guidance/creator-kit/overview) if you are interested in creating functional and good-looking apps (model-driven and canvas) in less time.
 The creator kit includes many code components and a few canvas components.
 It is required to have an environment with a database and to be able to use code components.

+The installation of PACo and PACoCo is described [here](./Installation.md).

 The backlog of PACo is [here](https://www.formsandflows.nl/paco-backlog/).

 # Components